 Until now there is only one centre that applies the test procedure, namely the test centre in Zurich.
-This procedure may be extended to further test centres within Switzerland in the coming years.
+This procedure may be extended to another test centre in the French-speaking part of Switzerland in the coming years.
 In addition, the whole Swiss asylum system will be restructured similarly as in the test centre in Zurich.
-The Swiss parliament approved the new asylum law on 25 September 2015.
-The amendment is not expected to enter into force before 2018 or 2019 - this depends on how long the process of adapting the ordinances and other implementing decrees will take and whether or not there will be a referendum.
+The Swiss parliament approved the new asylum law on 25 September 2015, 192 and the people approved it in a referendum on 5 June 2016.
+193 The amendment is not expected to enter into force before 2019.